Accelerating Composite Dark Matter Discovery with Nuclear Recoils and the Migdal Effect: Asymmetric Composite Dark Matter

 The cosmological formation of large asymmetric composite states has been explored in previous works \cite{Wise:2014jva,Hardy:2014mqa,Gresham:2017cvl,Acevedo:2020avd}.
 In the case of the composite dark sector indicated by Eq.~\eqref{eq:lag1}, composite synthesis occurs in the early universe when the dissociation of two-body bound states by $\phi$-scattering becomes inefficient as the universe cools.
 Formation of two-body bound states will occur provided that \cite{Wise:2014jva}

 and

 with $\alpha_X = g_X^2 / 4\pi$.
-From there, synthesis of larger composites proceeds via inelastic fusion processes, with cooling of the final composite usually occuring via $\phi$ emission.
+The parameter $\zeta \ll 1$ is a dilution factor that ensures the observed dark matter relic abundance is attained at the end of synthesis.
+We specify its origin a few lines below.
+Once two-body bound states are formed, synthesis of larger composites proceeds via inelastic fusion processes, with cooling of the final composite usually occurring via $\phi$ emission.
 In the strong binding regime $\bar{m}_X \ll m_X$, the composites will build up in size via dark fusion reactions of the form $^{N_X} \!
 X$ + $^{N_X} \!
 X$ $\rightarrow$ $^{2N_X} \!
 X$ + $\phi$, until their rate drops below the expansion rate of the universe.
 For masses $m_{X} \gtrsim \rm TeV$, this results in an overabundance of dark matter.
 However, the correct relic abundance can be recovered assuming the excess is subsequently depleted by the decay of a metastable field \cite{Bramante:2017obj}, as was recently shown in \cite{Acevedo:2020avd}.
 Such a late-time relic density depletion via decaying fields is present in many models of high-scale baryogenesis \cite{Affleck:1984fy,Dine:1995kz}.
 The amount of asymmetric dark matter (and baryons) that are depleted, is given by $\Omega_{X}^{\rm dep} = \Omega_{X} \zeta$, where $\zeta = s_{\rm after} / s_{\rm before}$ is the entropy ratio before and after the field decays.
 Conversely, the abundance of dark matter constituent particles $X$ after freeze-out is in excess of the standard value by a factor of $\zeta^{-1}$, leading to the formation of large composite states.
 The number of dark matter of particles contained in a composite formed by this process is \cite{Acevedo:2020avd},